 CONS

-- Not as adjustable as some of the other harnesses
+- Depending on which one you get, it isn’t always as adjustable as some other harnesses

 - Bulkier